 At first, it might sound counterintuitive.
 After all, you rely on this data for development, testing, and acceptance purposes, don’t you?
 The truth is, you can achieve significant cost savings without sacrificing the data you need.

-High storage in DTAP
+High Storage Usage in DTAP Environments

 Picture 1.
 Using copies of production in non-production environments

 Addressing the Challenge of Rapid Data Growth in Non-Production Environments

 One common challenge faced by organizations is the rapid growth of data in their non-production environments, which often outpaces the growth in their production databases.
 For instance, if your production database expands by 1TB, your non-production databases may balloon by at least 3TB.
 Managing this exponential growth is crucial for cost control.

 The size of your production data is largely beyond your control.
 Therefore, the key to saving money lies in effectively managing and reducing data in your non-production environments.

 To tackle the storage issue while maintaining comprehensive testing, organizations frequently employ data optimization techniques such as database virtualization and data subsetting.
 These techniques offer a practical approach to curbing storage requirements in non-production environments.

 1. Database Virtualization: Database virtualization involves creating virtual or lightweight representations of databases in non-production environments.
 This approach significantly reduces the storage footprint while maintaining essential data for testing.
 It’s an effective way to strike a balance between test coverage and storage efficiency.

 2. Data Subsetting: Data subsetting entails extracting only the necessary subsets of data required for specific testing scenarios.
 By focusing on relevant portions of the data, organizations can minimize storage requirements without compromising the quality of testing.